 In urban hotels business, against the backdrop of strong pent-up demand and robust demand from foreigners for travel to Japan, the earnings of Daiwa House Realty Mgt.
 Co., Ltd. are expected to increase to a level that is higher than before the COVID-19 pandemic in line with the recovery of inbound tourism-related demand, which is also aided by the lifting of immigration restrictions for foreign tourists implemented in October 2022 and the yen's historic depreciation.
 The average occupancy rate of the Daiwa Roynet Hotels from January to March 2023 improved to 85.1%, showing steady performance.

 In the fitness club business, Sports Club NAS Co., Ltd. saw memberships to its schools recovering to pre-COVID-19 levels.
 However, tough business conditions are continuing due to the impact of the recent increase in utilities expenses, so it continued to improve efficiency by reviewing operations and took every possible measure to reduce costs.

 As a result, net sales for this segment amounted to 1,092,167 million yen (+5.2% year on year), while operating income came to 132,984 million yen (+7.1% year on year).

 Logistics, Business and Corporate Facilities Business

-In the Logistics, Business and Corporate Facilities Business segment, during the term under review, we worked to enhance the Group’s business scope by constructing a variety of facilities to suit the differing business needs of our corporate customers, and by providing total support services that enable customers to most effectively utilize their assets.
+In the Logistics, Business & Corporate Facilities Business segment, we worked to enhance the Group’s business scope by constructing a variety of facilities to suit the differing business needs of our corporate customers, and by providing total support services that enable customers to utilize their assets most effectively.